MithrilJS/mithril.js/docs/route.md

 #### RouteResolver

-A RouteResolver is an object that contains an `onmatch` method and/or a `render` method.
+A RouteResolver is an non-component object that contains an `onmatch` method and/or a `render` method.
 Both methods are optional, but at least one must be present.

-A RouteResolver is not a component, and therefore it does NOT have lifecycle methods.
+If an object can be detected as a component (by the presence of a `view` method or by being a `function`/`class`), it will be treated as such even if it has `onmatch` or `render` methods.
+Since a RouteResolver is not a component, it does not have lifecycle methods.

 As a rule of thumb, RouteResolvers should be in the same file as the `m.route` call, whereas component definitions should be in their own modules.

 `routeResolver = {onmatch, render}`